beaverbuilder/documentation/docs/beaver-builder/management-migration/advanced-settings.md

 :white_check_mark: Enabled by default.

+### Render shortcodes in CSS/JS

+When enabled, allows you to use shortcodes in **Layout CSS & JavaScript settings**, accessed from the [Tools menu](/beaver-builder/getting-started/bb-editor-basics/tools-menu.md).
+Use this feature to replace a value in custom CSS or JS in a Beaver Builder layout.

+See the [Use shortcodes in CSS or JS](/beaver-builder/advanced-builder-techniques/shortcodes/use-shortcodes-in-tools-menu-css-or-js.md) article for more information.

+:x: Disabled by default.

 ## WP Admin

 The WP Admin section allows you to enable or disable Beaver Builder features from the WordPress user interface.